All Episodes

 Yeah, they're like 900 years old.

-But yeah, that yeah, but yeah, man, I I appreciate this.
+But yeah, man, I appreciate this.

-This is a great idea.
+This is a great.

-I really enjoyed having I really enjoyed having you on, man.
+I really enjoyed having, I really enjoyed having you on, man.

-I don't want to take up any more of your time because I know that you're busy today, but but I appreciate you coming on, and um I'll certainly share this with you as soon as it's done being edited later today.
+I don't want to take up any more of your time because I know that you're busy today, but I appreciate you coming on.

 Yeah, man, I appreciate it.